 1. When do I apply for Renewal of My Probationary Appointment?

 If you have been hired in a tenure-track position, you will be required to apply for renewal of your probationary appointment in the third year of your employment.
-See the Collective Agreement between the Board of Governors of Lakehead University and the Lakehead University Faculty Association, Sept 1, 2016 to August 31, 2020, for full details on procedures and criteria for renewal, tenure and promotion.
-Go to the LUFA website (http://lufa.org/) for a link to the agreement.
+See the Collective Agreement between the Board of Governors of Lakehead University and the Lakehead University Faculty Association, September 1, 2020 to August 31, 2022, for full details on procedures and criteria for renewal, tenure and promotion.

 2. How do I prepare for the Renewal process?

-In preparation for applying for renewal, you should be starting to collect documentation to support your application, including evidence of teaching (e.g. course syllabi, sample assignments and exams), and the results of Student Feedback on Teaching (for more info visit: teachingcommons.lakeheadu.ca/student-feedback-teaching), copies of publications, and any documentation relating to service to the University, profession, and/or the community.
-It is also a good idea to start preparing a teaching dossier that includes a statement of teaching philosophy (contact the Teaching Commons for assistance).
+In preparation for applying for renewal, you should be starting to collect documentation to support your application, including evidence of teaching (e.g. course syllabi, sample assignments and exams), and the results of Student Feedback on Teaching, copies of publications, and any documentation relating to service to the University, profession, and/or the community.
+It is also a good idea to start preparing a teaching dossier that includes a statement of teaching philosophy (for more info visit: https://www.lakeheadu.ca/teaching-commons/awards-research/teaching-dossier-support).
 Most faculty members organize these documents into a binder that is submitted when they apply for renewal, tenure, promotion or merit.
 It is a good idea to consult with your Chair/Director and/or Dean about your application, to get advice on what to include and what to expect in the process.

 3. How should I start getting involved in University service?
 How much is expected of me in each year?